Clio Renault Sport: Australian GP

-The Australian GP Edition was a special edition run of only 31, exclusively to Australia to celebrate the Australian Grand Prix.
+The Australian GP Edition was a special edition run of 31 units, exclusively to Australia to celebrate the Australian Grand Prix.
 Similar to the Silverstone GP Edition, it featured the ‘Deep Black’ detailing across the car, including the front and rear bumpers, the wing mirrors and the roof.
 It came with the optional extra Renaultsport 17" Speedline Black alloys, Recaro seats as standard and the RS Monitor.
 The Australian GP Edition came in Renaults unique ‘Liquid Yellow’ colour that had previously been a huge success on the 197 R27 Limited Editions.

 20th Anniversary Special

-The 20th Anniversary special Edition was available in a limited production run of only 20 units during 2010 to celebrate 20 years of the Clio and 10 million sales.
+The 20th Anniversary special Edition was available in a limited production run of 20 units during 2010 to celebrate 20 years of the Clio and 10 million sales.
 It was sold in ‘Pearlescent Givre’ (white).
 It features the same ‘Deep Black’ detailing of the Silverstone GP and Australian GP editions, with the gloss black roof, front bumper and rear diffuser.
 The wheels are the black Speedline 17-inch 200 Clio-Cup wheels.
 The front side vents, the mirrors and the F1 Blade were detailed in anthracite.